Richard Stekol

 As noted, “Underture” is a satisfying bookend to close the album.
 But the true finale is its triumphant final song, “The Sea of Change.”
 It’s all in there: The floaty, jazzy bits; the killer groove; signature instrumentation, arrangement, and musicianship; and concise, colorful storytelling.

 This time, four verses featuring unique characters—a slave trader, Billy the KId, a pastor and a king—sharing similar fates, lead to a refrain finding each “Drowning in a sea of change”—all falling victim to their individual flaws and the changing times.
-It’s a sophisticated device, that Stekol pulls-off flawlessly.
+It’s a sophisticated device, that Stekol pulls off flawlessly.

 The intro is a musical “Once upon a time…” turning directly to the first verse.
 Benjamin’s Rhodes solo follows the third chorus and the whole thing fades to a close on a Wendel soprano sax solo that you know goes on well beyond.
 But that will have to do.
 If Stekol’s taught us anything along this journey, it’s that all things must pass, whether we like it or not, and that’s probably alright.
 Harrison may have written the song (with the masterwork bearing its name), but with The Point of Stars, Stekol dedicated an entire album—an exquisite one, at that—to the notion.